Michael Divinity: Tampa Bay Buccaneers

 After going undrafted in the 2020 NFL draft, Divinity signed an undrafted free agent deal with the Tampa Bay Buccaneers.
 He was waived on September 5, 2020.

 Seattle Seahawks

 On October 7, 2020, Divinity was signed by the Seattle Seahawks to their practice squad.
 He was released on November 3.

 BC Lions

 Divinity signed with the BC Lions of the CFL on June 10, 2021.
-He was placed on the suspended list on July 2, 2021.
+He was placed on the suspended list on July 2.
 On September 20, he was added to the main roster.
+Divinity dressed in four games, starting one, for the Lions during the 2021 season.
+He was listed as a defensive end during his time with the Lions.
+He was released on February 16, 2022.

 Personal life

 He is the oldest of four children of Leslie Gilmore and Michael Divinity Sr. His mother is a teacher's assistant and his father is a produce manager at a Winn-Dixie.
 In November 2015, the family home in Marrero, Louisiana was ransacked during the foreclosure process.
 Divinity has a daughter.